Distance in the Ellipticity Graph: Definitions and Supporting Results

-If $w$ is any word over $\Sigma$, the corresponding element of $F(X)$, denoted $\bar w$, is the word obtained by performing all possible free reductions on $w$. \end{dfn}

-\begin{dfn}[\cite{ls}] A \emph{cyclic word} over $\Sigma$ is a cyclically ordered set of letters of $\Sigma$ such that no two consecutive letters are inverses of each other.
+\begin{dfn} We identify each conjugacy class of $F(X)$ with a \emph{cyclic word}, defined as a cyclically ordered set of letters of $\Sigma$ such that no two consecutive letters are inverses of each other.
 The \emph{length} of a cyclic word $w$ is denoted $\abs{w}_X$ or simply $\abs w$. \end{dfn}

-\begin{note} There is a natural bijection between the cyclic words over $\Sigma$ and the conjugacy classes of $F(X)$. \end{note}

-\begin{dfn} An element $g$ of the free group $F(X)$ is \emph{cyclically reduced} if the word's first letter is not the inverse of the word's last letter.
+\begin{dfn} We say that an element $g$ of the free group $F(X)$ is \emph{cyclically reduced} if the word's first letter is not the inverse of the word's last letter.
 Equivalently, if $w$ is the cyclic word corresponding to $g$, then $g$ is cyclically reduced if $\abs g=\abs w$. \end{dfn}

-Next we define free splittings of groups and the equivalence classes that are vertices of the ellipticity graph. \begin{dfn}[Free splittings] Let $G$ be a group.
-Let $A$ and $B$ be subgroups of $G$ such that for any product of the form $a_1b_1a_2b_2\cdots a_nb_n$, where $a_i\in A$ and $b_i\in B$, if the product is equal to the identity, then there exists an $i$ such that $a_i=1$ or $b_i=1$.
-Then the \emph{free product} of $A$ and $B$, denoted $A*B$, is the subgroup generated by $A$ and $B$.
-If, moreover, $A*B=G$, then the pair $(A,B)$ is a \emph{free splitting} of $G$, and we say that $A$ and $B$ are \emph{free factors} of $G$.
-If, moreover, $A$ and $B$ are both proper subgroups of $G$, then $(A,B)$ is a \emph{proper free splitting} of $G$.
-We will abuse notation and use $A*B$ to refer to the free splitting $(A,B)$. \end{dfn}
+Next we define free product decompositions, as well as their equivalence classes. \begin{dfn}[free product decompositions] Let $G$ be a group.
+A \emph{free product decomposition} of $G$ is a decomposition of $G$ as a free product of subgroups $A*B$.
+We say that such a splitting is proper if both factors are proper subgroups. \end{dfn}

-\begin{dfn}[Equivalence classes of free splittings] If $F$ is a free group, we define an equivalence relation on the proper free splittings of $F$ by letting $A*B$ be equivalent to $C*D$ if and only if there exists an element $x\in F$ such that $A=xCx^{-1}$ and $B=xDx^{-1}$ or $A=xDx^{-1}$ and $B=xCx^{-1}$.
-Let $[A*B]$ denote the equivalence class containing $A*B$. \end{dfn}
+\begin{dfn}[Equivalence classes of free product decompositions] If $F$ is a free group, we define equivalence classes of free product decompositions of $F$ up to conjugation and swapping the factors.
+Namely, we let the equivalence class $[A*B]$ contain all $C*D$ such that either $A=xCx^{-1}$ and $B=xDx^{-1}$ or $A=xDx^{-1}$ and $B=xCx^{-1}$ for some $x\in F$. \end{dfn}